chaincodelabs/research-site/research-intro.md

 * Tschorsch and Scheuermann.
 [Bitcoin and Beyond: A Technical Survey on Decentralized Digital Currencies](https://eprint.iacr.org/2015/464)
 * Gudgeon et al. [SoK: Layer-Two Blockchain Protocols](https://eprint.iacr.org/2019/360)

-Multiple books have been written on the subject, such as:
+Books on the subject include:

 * Narayanan et al. [Bitcoin and Cryptocurrency Technologies](https://bitcoinbook.cs.princeton.edu/)
 * Antonopoulos.
 [Mastering Bitcoin](https://aantonop.com/books/mastering-bitcoin/)
 * Antonopoulos et al. [Mastering the Lightning Network](https://github.com/lnbook/lnbook)
 * Rosenbaum.
 [Grokking Bitcoin](https://www.manning.com/books/grokking-bitcoin)

-While it's not necessarily required to read those books cover to cover to start with Bitcoin research, they can be helpful as points of reference on Bitcoin's technical details.
+While it's not strictly required to fully read those books before starting Bitcoin research, they can be helpful as points of reference on Bitcoin's technical details.

-# A path from research to development in Bitcoin
+# A path from research to development

-Bitcoin is guided by a [design philosophy](https://github.com/bitcoin-dev-philosophy/btcphilosophy) that strongly emphasizes decentralization and trustlessness.
 Bitcoin is designed to operate in an adversarial environment, while remaining a permissionless system.
+Its [design philosophy](https://github.com/bitcoin-dev-philosophy/btcphilosophy) strongly emphasizes decentralization and trustlessness.
 Security is the key design goal that applies to all layers of the Bitcoin stack.

 As a consequence, Bitcoin is difficult to change.
-This is especially true for consensus-critical code.
+This is especially true for consensus-critical code in [Bitcoin Core](https://github.com/bitcoin/bitcoin), the reference implementation of Bitcoin.
-Modifications that break backwards compatibility are unlikely to be considered, and opt-in functionality upgrades may take years to be implemented.
+Breaking backwards compatibility is unlikely to be considered, while implementing opt-in functionality upgrades may take years.
-Other aspects of the Bitcoin Core codebase, as well as second-layer protocols like Lightning, are more dynamic.
+Other aspects of the codebase, as well as complementary protocols like Lightning, are more dynamic.
 Even then, convincing the development community to implement changes is a non-trivial task.

-Examples of research projects (also cited below under their respective subsections) that have lead to changes in Bitcoin may include:
+Below are examples of research projects (also cited below under their respective subsections) that have lead to changes in Bitcoin.

-* [Erlay](https://arxiv.org/abs/1905.10518) -- a proposed modification to Bitcoin's P2P protocol that significantly decreases bandwidth usage -- is [being actively implemented](https://github.com/bitcoin/bitcoin/pull/21515) (as of late 2022).
-* The [Erebus attack](https://erebus-attack.comp.nus.edu.sg/) that allows malicious Internet service providers to isolate Bitcoin nodes has motivated the development of [multiple countermeasures](https://erebus-attack-countermeasures.github.io/).
+* The [Erebus attack](https://erebus-attack.comp.nus.edu.sg/) that allows malicious Internet service providers to isolate Bitcoin nodes has motivated [multiple countermeasures](https://erebus-attack-countermeasures.github.io/).
-* Other eclipse-attack-related papers have lead to [multiple P2P improvements](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks).
+* Other eclipse-attack-related papers have lead to [P2P improvements](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks).
+* [Erlay](https://arxiv.org/abs/1905.10518) -- an proposed improvement significantly decreasing Bitcoin's bandwidth consumption -- is [being implemented](https://github.com/bitcoin/bitcoin/pull/21515) (as of late 2022).

 # Research Areas in Bitcoin

-This section lists some of the prior work related to Bitcoin in general.
+This section lists prior work related to Bitcoin in general.
-The next section focused more specifically on second-layer protocols on top of Bitcoin, such as Lightning.[^1]
+The next section focused more specifically on Bitcoin-based second-layer protocols, such as Lightning.[^1]

-[^1]: We note that there is no single way to cluster prior work in this multi-dimensional research space.
-One may consider the desirable properties of Bitcoin as a whole (reliability, privacy, censorship resistance), the scientific discipline under which to study it (cryptography, networking, economics), or a particular aspect or layer of the technological stack (wallet design, key management, P2P protocol, second-layer protocols).
-On this page, each subsection contains papers on a topic that has attracted notable interest from researchers in the last years.
-Other classification methods are possible.
+[^1]: There are multiple ways to classify research questions and prior work in this multi-dimensional space.
+One may consider the desirable properties of Bitcoin (reliability, privacy, censorship resistance), the scientific discipline under which to study it (cryptography, networking, economics), or a particular aspect or layer of the technological stack (key management, P2P networking, second-layer protocols).

 ## Cryptography

-Bitcoin spenders use digital signatures to authorize their transactions.
+Bitcoin spenders use digital signatures to authorize transactions.
 ECDSA signatures have been used throughout Bitcoin's history.
 A 2021 protocol upgrade added support for Schnorr signatures.
 Hash functions are used in a variety of context, including mining.
-Encryption may be used for secure key storage (Bitcoin's transport protocol may become encrypted as well, see below).
+Encryption may be used for secure key storage.
+Bitcoin's transport protocol may become encrypted as well (see below).

-Modern research directions include:
+Research directions include:

 * **Schnorr-based multi-signatures and threshold signatures.**
 In Bitcoin, funds may be controlled by multiple keys.
 Spending such coins requires multiple signatures (or a joint signature).
 The corresponding private keys may be held by different parties (to distribute control) or locations (for increased reliability).
 Designing secure protocols for collaborative signature construction is a non-trivial task.
-It has attracted attention from researchers in the last years.
 Schemes for multi-signatures (n-of-n) as well as threshold signatures (t-of-n) have been studied.
 * **Encryption in the P2P network.**
 Currently, connections in the Bitcoin P2P network are unencrypted.
-A proposal ([BIP-324](https://bip324.com/)) is being developed to allow for unauthenticated encryption.
+A proposal ([BIP-324](https://bip324.com/)) is being developed to add support for unauthenticated encryption.

 Relevant work includes: